anhinga/2023-julia-drafts/immutable-julia/README.md

 Zygote intricacies (in my experience, both today and earlier, it does not understand Zygote intricacies all that well).

 P.S.
-In the latest variant, I managed to get rid of sets completely, but I am getting
+In the latest variant of [immutable_ops.jl](immutable_ops.jl), I managed to get rid of sets completely, but I am getting

 ```